semgrep/semgrep-docs/docs/getting-started/quickstart.md

         2. In the **Semgrep CLI login**, click **Activate** to proceed.
 Return to the CLI and copy the login token that's shown.

-        3. Navigate into the root of your repo, and run your first scan (be sure to substitute <code><span class="placeholder">YOUR_TOKEN</span></code> with the login token value you copied in the previous step):
+        3. Navigate into the root of your repository, and run your first scan.
+Be sure to substitute <code><span class="placeholder">YOUR_TOKEN</span></code> with the login token value you copied in the previous step:

             ```console
             docker run -e SEMGREP_APP_TOKEN=YOUR_TOKEN --rm -v "${PWD}:/src" returntocorp/semgrep semgrep ci
             ```

             The provided `-v` option mounts the current directory into the container to be scanned.
-Navigate into a different repo or provide a specific local directory in the command to scan a different project.
+Navigate into a different repository or provide a specific local directory in the command to scan a different project.

     3. For users running Docker on **Windows**: